mmaini100/sql-project-file/README.md

-This project involves analyzing music databases with multiple schemas using SQL.
+This project involves analyzing music database with multiple schemas using SQL.